JASS-2021/ApodiniIoTDeploymentProviderValidation/README.md

 On Pi C (i.e., the one of the DuckieBot), create an empty directory unter root: `/duckie-util`.
 The JassDeploymentProvider runs a post discovery action and looks for this folder.
 If found, the gateway is identified as a DuckieBot.

 ### Configure the Provider
 To allow a completely automatic, you can pass a credentials file that will hold the credentials for the docker images and the gateways.
-Please reach out to me for that and I will send it you privately, since some of the images are in my personal repo.

-In `LifxDeployCommand.swift` file, the docker infos for the LIFX post discovery actions need to be manually updated with the correct credentials.
-I will send them to you as well and you need to adjust them manually in the code.
+Since the docker images that are used are located in public repositories, no credentials are needed.
+There is a default credentials file in this repository, `credentials.json`, that fits to the used images and can be passed to the provider as shown below

 ### Run the Provider
 Clone the repo and go into the provider directory.
 Build the provider using `swift build`.
 Make sure that the machine on which you run the provider is in the same network as the Raspberry Pis.
 You can now either: